Tuesday, November 18, 2014

 Raccoons, Rats and Squirrels!
 Living in a House of Worship

-Eureka True Vine Baptist Church: Raccoon, Rat, and Squirrel Removal
+Eureka True Vine Baptist Church |

-Eureka True Vine Baptist Church
+animals at Eureka True Vine Baptist Church.

-We came prepared!
+We came prepared! |

-On Tuesday a group of our men along with the owner went down to set up traps to remove those nasty little critters from the church.
+On Tuesday a group of our men along with the owner went down

-Left to Right: Nick, Rich, Josh, and Nicholas
+Our guys making a game plan.
+Left to Right: Nick, Rich, Josh, and Nicholas |

-Channel 3 was there at the church to do a story about the trapping job.
+Channel 3 was there at the church to do a story about the

-Rich shares the steps we take when we investigate a location.
+Rich shares the steps we take when we investigate a location. |

-Charlies Harris share about giving back to the community.
+Charlies Harris share about giving back to the community. |

-Raccoons traps
+Raccoons traps |

 The crew of guys set up squirrel traps, rat traps,

-and raccoon traps about 40 in all.
-We set traps by the dumpster, by the trees, in the kitchen and in the ceiling.
-The setting of the traps is just the first stage of what we plan to do at Eureka True Vine Baptist.
+the dumpster, by the trees, in the kitchen and in the ceiling.
+The setting of the traps is just the first

-Fake rock rat tap.
+Fake rock rat tap. |

 Thursday, September 4, 2014